aadilmallick/my-notes-docusaurus/docs/devops/08-kubernetes.md

 Kubernetes namespaces let you organize and isolate your workloads.

+> [!NOTE]
+> Once belonging to a namespace, if the namespace gets deleted, all resources belonging to that namespace also get deleted, which is good for cleanup purposes.

+#### Creating namespaces

 Here is the declarative way to create a namespace

 1. Create the YAML to make a namespace called "development"